With this complete meal, you can enjoy the taste of Thanksgiving year-round.

 |Dietary Fiber||3 g|

-2 tsp. dried mixed herbs (mix a combination of any/all – rosemary, basil, parsley, tarragon, chives, thyme, sage)
+2 teaspoons dried mixed herbs (a combination of any/all, including rosemary, basil, parsley, tarragon, chives, thyme, and sage)

-Spray a 9x13 inch casserole dish with cooking spray.
-Place turkey in the dish.
+Lightly spray a 13 x 9 x 2-inch casserole dish with cooking spray.
+Place the turkey in the dish.

-In a small bowl, mix dry ingredients (herbs, salt, pepper, garlic powder).
-Rub half of mixture over the turkey.
+In a small bowl, stir together the herbs, salt, pepper, and garlic powder.
+Rub half the mixture all over the turkey.

-Remove from oven and let sit 5-10 minutes to allow juices to redistribute.
+Remove from the oven.
+Let stand for 5 to 10 minutes to allow the juices to redistribute.